Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 Yeah.

-I'm like, well, there's the material.
+I was like, well, there's the footage.

-You know, you're getting called by AI.
+Oh, no, you're getting fooled by AI.

-It's like, um, it will be.
+It's like there will be.

-In fact, that last guy that said we're getting school kids, primary school kids to write letters of apology, I saw something that was pretty much exactly that.
+In fact, that last guy that said we're getting school kids, primary school kids, to write letters of apology, I saw something that was pretty much exactly that.

 For real.